Production Guide

 Extending and customizing Airflow Image

-In Kubernetes and Docker terms this means that you need another image with your specific requirements.
+In Kubernetes and Docker terms, this means that you need another image with your specific requirements.
 This is why you should learn how to build your own Docker (or more properly Container) image.

-• Adding apt packages
+• apt packages,

-• Adding PyPI packages
+• PyPI packages,

-• Adding binary resources necessary for your deployment
+• binary resources necessary for your deployment,

-• Adding custom tools needed in your deployment
+• custom tools needed in your deployment.

-Managing DAG Files
+Managing Dag Files

-See Manage DAGs files.
+See Manage Dag files.

 knownHosts